googlearchive/apigee-javascript-sdk/README.md

 ## Contributing
 We welcome your enhancements!

-Like [Usergrid](https://github.com/apigee/usergrid-node-module), the Usergrid JavaScript SDK is open source and licensed under the Apache License, Version 2.0.
+Like [Usergrid](https://github.com/apigee/usergrid-node-module), the Apigee JavaScript SDK is open source and licensed under the Apache License, Version 2.0.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)